maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module11.md

   <figcaption></figcaption>
 </figure>

 And then prepared the silicone mix.
-I used the Oomoo-30 as it was the most recommended one to make mold and the only one I had at hand at this moment.
+I used the Oomoo-30 as it was the most recommended one to make a mold and the only one I had at hand at this moment.

 <figure> <center>
   <img src="./../../img/mod11/chess5.jpg" alt="logo text" width="80%" />
   <figcaption>Vacuuming</figcaption>
 </figure>

 I then filled my container with it but...
 I didn't prepare enough...
-Okay let's raise the silicone level by inserting some Play-doh inside.
+Okay, let's raise the silicone level by inserting some Play-doh inside.

 <figure> <center>
   <img src="./../../img/mod11/chess6.jpg" alt="logo text" width="80%" />